dennis-tra/nebula/README.md

 - 🏆 _awarded a prize in the [DI2F Workshop hackathon](https://research.protocol.ai/blog/2021/decentralising-the-internet-with-ipfs-and-filecoin-di2f-a-report-from-the-trenches/)._ 🏆
 - 🎓 _used for the ACM SigCOMM'22 paper [Design and Evaluation of IPFS: A Storage Layer for the Decentralized Web](https://research.protocol.ai/publications/design-and-evaluation-of-ipfs-a-storage-layer-for-the-decentralized-web/trautwein2022.pdf)_ 🎓

 📊 [ProbeLab](https://probelab.io) is publishing weekly reports for the IPFS Amino DHT based on the crawl results [here](https://github.com/protocol/network-measurements/tree/master/reports)! 📊

+📺 You can find a demo on YouTube: [Nebula: A Network Agnostic DHT Crawler](https://www.youtube.com/watch?v=QDgvCBDqNMc) 📺

 ![Screenshot from a Grafana dashboard](./docs/grafana-screenshot.png)